Introduction

 2. Loads the workflow API template

-3. Processes inputs (prompts, images) through the predict function
+3. Processes inputs (prompts, images) through the run function

 4. Generates base64-encoded image outputs

-Note: Cerebrium runs code outside the predict function only during initialization, while the predict function handles all subsequent requests.
+Note: Cerebrium runs code outside the run function only during initialization, while the run function handles all subsequent requests.

 We need to alter our workflow_api.json file to have placeholders so that we can replace user values on inference.
 You can alter the file as follows.